-Girls Gone Political (GGP) is a vibrant grassroots movement dedicated to empowering young women in Zambia, located in the southern region of Africa.
+Girls Gone Political (GGP) is a young women's grassroots civic movement From Zambia that was founded in 2020. located in the Southern part of Africa.

-Our Vision: We believe that equal participation of women and men in governance and decision-making is crucial for achieving sustainable development.
-GGP aims to fight for the increased participation and representation of authentic young women in politics and public service.
+Our Vision: We believe that equal participation of young women and men in governance and decision-making is crucial for achieving sustainable development.
+GGP is fighting for the enhanced participation and increased representation of authentic young women in politics and public service.

-Our Mission: To amplify the young woman's voice and ensure that young women are fully represented at the decision-making table and at all levels of Zambia's political and governance sphere.
+Our Mission: To create a platform that amplifies the voice of girls and young women to be fully represented at the decision-making table and at all levels of Zambia's political and governance sphere.